vovapasko/dmc-front/techdoc.md

 So this is what we know about api.

 ### Providers
-Provide connection between application and Web API
+Provide connection between the application and Web API

 - cookie.service
 	> set, get values to cookies + expires